 - Cutting protected trees, cutting outside the designated cutting block (the area allocated for exploitation each year), cutting tree smaller than the felling limit (50cm), harvesting more than the annual allowable cut.

-Overexploitation doesn’t mean that the forest is cleared.
-In the most severe cases it might be reducted to scrubs and generate serious disturbances to its animals populations but forests were still there.
+Over-exploitation doesn’t mean that the forest is cleared.
+In the most severe cases it might have been reduced to scrubs and generated serious disturbances to its animals populations but forests were still there.
 Left to recover long enough, degraded forests could have regenerated themselves.

 1980-1998 : timber industry consolidation